feberla/bi_master/README.md

 - [Link para os arquivos](https://github.com/feberla/bi_master). <!-- caso não aplicável, remover esta linha -->

 ---
-### Abstract

-This article describes the structure and concepts used in the development of a solution, whose goal is to provide historical data so that users from business areas related to electricity transmission auctions have access to information about the participation of other companies in the sector in past auctions.

 ### Resumo

 <!-- trocar o texto abaixo pelo resumo do trabalho -->